Kav1770/cse15l-lab-reports/labReport1.md

 First you will need to know your account for CSE 15L at the following: [Link](https://sdacs.ucsd.edu/~icc/index.php).
 Now, you should see a screen that says "Account Lookup" at the top. ![Image](https://user-images.githubusercontent.com/126924884/230638434-9ad063dd-b6f7-4e87-b827-693171a78478.png)

-For the box titled "Username", put your student Username for TritonLink.
-For the box titled "Student ID", put your PID.
+1. For the box titled **"Username"**, put your student Username for TritonLink.
+For the box titled **"Student ID"**, put your PID.
 Then hit submit.
-You should see a screen titled "Account Lookup Results" and under "Additional Accounts", you should see a button called "cs15lsp23zz" (where zz is different for each student).
-Now copy "cs15lsp23zz" and click the button.
-There should be a yellow box with a blue link called "Global Password Change Tool" and click the link.
-Now you should see a page title "Global Password Reset."
-Under "Student, AX, or Course-Specific Student Accounts", click the "Proceed to the Password Change Tool" link.
-Now in the gray box, in the box under "Enter your username:" type in the username that you copied(AKA "cs15lsp23zz") and push continue.
-Then push "I want to reset my course-specific account password" link and authenticate with Duo.
-WHen it asks to confirm your email address click the "yes" button.
+2. You should see a screen titled **"Account Lookup Results"** and under **"Additional Accounts"**, you should see a button called **"cs15lsp23zz"** (where zz is different for each student).
+Now copy **"cs15lsp23zz"** and click the button.
+3. There should be a yellow box with a blue link called **"Global Password Change Tool"** and click the link.
+4. Now you should see a page title **"Global Password Reset."** Under "Student, AX, or Course-Specific Student Accounts", click the **"Proceed to the Password Change Tool" link**.
+5. Now in the gray box, in the box under "Enter your username:" **type in the username that you copied(AKA "cs15lsp23zz")** and push continue.
+6. Then push **"I want to reset my course-specific account password" link** and authenticate with Duo.
+When it asks to confirm your email address click the "yes" button.
 Then you should see a screen titled "Thank you.
 We sent you an email."
-In your email, there should be an email about the password reset.
-Click the link that says "UC San Diego Password reset page."
-Then enter your new password and click change your password.
+7. In your email, there should be an email about the password reset.
+Click the link that says **"UC San Diego Password reset page."** Then enter your new password and click change your password.

 **Connecting**